Treatment Center Setting

 WHAT FRIENDS & FAMILY SAY

-The most common overall complaint from friends and family was overcrowding.
+The only common overall complaint from friends and family was overcrowding.

-According to the facility’s website, AdCare accepts most insurance plans, including Medicare.
-Both CiteHealth and HealthGrove report that AdCare accepts Medicaid, military, and state insurance as well.
+According to the facility’s website, AdCare accepts most insurance plans, including Medicare, placing it amongst the 54.1 percent of treatment centers in the state that accepts Medicare.
+In addition, CiteHealth reports that AdCare accepts Medicaid, military, and state insurance as well.
+The 38 Rehabs.com survey respondents to date polled on the matter expressed satisfaction with the facility's costs.

 User ReviewsReview this Center